SaltwaterC/mime-magic/README.md

 Passing relative paths is supported.
 The file wrapper uses child_process.execFile() behind the scenes, therefore the err argument contains the information returned by the execFile() method itself plus the error message returned by file(1).

+You can take a peek at the paths resolved internally by the library.

+mime.fileExec  => the absolute path to the file(1) binary
+mime.magicFile => the absolute path to the magic.mgc database

 ## Notices

 The mime.fileWrapper method is deprecated.
 The preferred method is to call the module directly as function.